XYH0118/XYH0118.github.io/index.md

 <img src="https://XYH0118.github.io/xiaoyang.jpg" class="floatpic" width="360" height="480">

-Here is **Hanlin Cai (Lance, 蔡汉霖)**.
+Here is **Xiaoyang Huang (Lance, 蔡汉霖)**.

-I am a final-year undergrad majoring in EECS at Fuzhou University and Maynooth University (Combined Degrees).
-Currently, I serve as a research assistant at the IIoT-Lab, advised by [Prof. Zhezhuang Xu](https://www.researchgate.net/profile/Zhezhuang-Xu) and [Dr. Meng Yuan](https://www.researchgate.net/profile/Meng-Yuan-4).
-I also spent a lovely summer research program with [Prof. Pietro Liò](https://www.cl.cam.ac.uk/~pl219/) at Cambridge University.
-Recently, I have been selected as an **AAAI & KDD UC Scholar**.
+I am a final-year Master's student majoring in Information and Communication Engineering (ICE) at the University of Science and Technology of China (USTC), under the supervision of [Prof. Xun Chen](https://www.cl.cam.ac.uk/~pl219/).

 If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *hanlin[dot]cai[at]ieee[dot]org*